upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 ![A fight might happen](/assets/img/greedy-devils/P1080050w800.JPG)

-Each marsupial in turn has a chance to initiate a fight with one other marsupial.
+Each marsupial in turn has one chance to initiate a fight with one other marsupial sharing the same location, with the most-recently arrived marsupial having the first option, then turn-wise round the group of marsupials on the same location.
 This might mean choosing to fight again with the marsupial who started the previous fight.

-For each fight between two marsupials, each gathers up their pouch and secretly selects a card to be a weapon.
+For a fight between two marsupials, each gathers up their pouch and secretly selects a card to be a weapon.
 The weapons are revealed simultaneously.
 The two card values are compared, factoring in any 'leaching' effects, and the higher score wins.

+If the result is a draw, both cards are immediately DISCARDed, defender first.

-Both cards are immediately discarded.
-The pouches are revealed again, and the winner (if there is one) chooses a card from the loser's pouch.
+If the result is a draw, both cards are immediately DISCARDed, loser first.
+The pouches are revealed again, and the winner chooses a card from the loser's pouch.

 ## Taking turns